-- completing about 7km of new cycling paths and 6km of footpaths, including new paths linking Panmure and Pakuranga along Lagoon Drive and Pakuranga Road,
+- Building a new safer cycle and pedestrian link between Panmure and Pakuranga along Lagoon Drive and Pakuranga Road.

-- new Panmure bridge next to the existing road bridge with a wide shared path for cyclists and pedestrians.
+- Building a new Panmure busway bridge next to the existing road bridge with a wide shared path for cyclists and pedestrians.

 Features and benefits:

-- More transport options – with major public transport, walking and cycling improvements.
+- Better transport choices – with major public transport, walking and cycling improvements.

 - Quicker and more reliable journeys by bus, getting more people onto public transport.

 - Priority for vehicles using Lagoon Drive making it a more attractive route for through traffic, reducing use of Church Crescent and Queen’s Road as a rat-run.

 - A better town centre environment and improved connections with Panmure Station.